Emanuel181/Boolean-Expresion-Validator/README.md

 The program will be downloaded first by clicking on the green "Code" button and selecting "Downlad as ZIP" or you can copy the source code directly from the **main.py** file to an IDE (such as **PyCharm**) or text editor (such as **Visual Studio Code**; in this case, you will need to install extensions that allow Python code to run).

 **```[2]```**
-Input requirements: Enter things accepted by propositional logic.
+Input requirements: Enter things accepted by propositional logic syntax.

 #### [ EXAMPLES ]